Marcelo Tejeda

-Marcelo Javier Tejeda Brugnoli (born August 5, 1986) is a Salvadoran professional footballer of Uruguayan descent.
+Marcelo Javier Tejeda Brugnoli (born August 5, 1986) is a Salvadoran former professional footballer who played as a defender.
 Tejeda is the son of the Uruguayan professional footballer Julio "Chacho" Tejeda.

 Career

-He began his career playing for several clubs in Uruguay, these included C.A.
+Tejeda began his career playing for several clubs in Uruguay, including C.A.
 Cerro, Liverpool Montevideo, Bella Vista, Fenix, Institución Atlética Potencia.

-Tejeda joined Luis Ángel Firpo for 2013 season, helping them win the title before signing a two-year deal with Atlético Marte.
+He joined Luis Ángel Firpo for 2013 season, helping them win the title before signing a two-year deal with Atlético Marte.